brunogsa/git/README.md

 * `v`: Enter in the _Visual Mode_.
 Selects the current character.
 * `V`: Enter in the _Visual Mode_.
 Selects the current line.
 * `CTRL + v`: Enter in the _Visual Mode_.
 Box/Region selection.

-* `SPACE`: Keep pressing to expand the selected text.
-* `BACKSPACE`: Come back to the previous selection.

 ## Highlights